"We Demand Justice!": Towards Social Context Grounding of Political Texts: Social Context Grounding Tasks

 \subsubsection{Target-Sentiment Data Collection}

 We filter $3,454$ tweets for the \textit{three} events using hashtags, keyword-based querying, and the dates of the event-based filtering from the Congress Tweets repository corpus\footnote{\url{https://github.com/alexlitel/congresstweets}}.
 We collect a subset of $1,779$ tweets that contain media (images/video) to increase the chances of the tweet text not containing the target entity mentions.
 Then, we use $6$ in-house human annotators and Amazon Mechanical Turk (AMT) workers who are familiar with the event context for annotation.
 We ask them to annotate the targeted entities and sentiments towards the targets.
 The authors of this paper also participated in the annotation process.
 We provide them with entity options based on the event in the focus of the tweet.
 Annotators are allowed to add additional options if needed.
 We also ask the annotators to mark non-targets for each tweet.
 We instruct them to keep the non-targets as relevant to the event as possible to create harder negative examples.
 Each tweet is annotated by three annotators.
 We filter $865$ unique tweets with $5,891$ annotations, with majority agreement on each tweet.
 All the AMT annotations were additionally verified by in-house annotators for correctness.
 AMT workers were paid USD $1$ per tweet.
 It took $3$ minutes on average for each assignment, resulting in an hourly pay of USD $20$.
 We include screenshots of the collection task GUIs in the appendix.

-We split the train, and test sets by events, authors, and targets to make test the general social grounding capabilities of the models.
+We split the train, and test sets by events, authors, and targets to incentivize testing the general social grounding capabilities of the models.
 The test set also consists of authors, targets, and events not seen in the training set.
 We use \textit{Capitol Riots} event for the test set of \textit{Target Entity and Sentiment} Task.
 We split the examples into $4,370$ train, $511$ development, and $1,009$ test examples.
+We compute the mean Cohen’s kappa score for annotations and report inter-annotator agreement for annotated targets (0.47) and sentiment (0.73)